Apparatus to visualize flows in superfluid $^4$He below 1 K: Solid particles

-To disperse particles, a disk (12.7\,mm diameter, 1\,mm thickness) of a piezoelectic crystal $36^{\circ}$ Y-cut LiNbO$_3$ \cite{BostonPiezoOptics} with resonance at 1\,MHz of $Q=500$ (when in liquid $^4$He) at the bottom of the cell was initially covered with many layers of dry particles.
-These could be jettisoned into liquid helium by applying a short (100\,$\mu$s) burst of AC voltage of frequency 1\,MHz and amplitude 0.8--1.5\,kV.
+To disperse particles, a disk (12.7\,mm diameter, 1\,mm thickness) of a piezoelectic crystal $36^{\circ}$ Y-cut LiNbO$_3$ \cite{BostonPiezoOptics} with resonance at 1.014\,MHz of $Q=500$ (when in liquid $^4$He) at the bottom of the cell was initially covered with many layers of dry particles.
+These could be jettisoned into liquid helium by applying a short (100--300\,$\mu$s) burst of AC voltage of the resonant frequency and amplitude 0.8--1.5\,kV.
 This method of dispersing particles in superfluid helium \cite{JinMaris} was pioneered in the group of Humphrey Maris following their extensive research on the use of piezo transducers in liquid helium.
-Unlike the method \cite{Lathrop} utilizing vibrations from a room-temperature ultrasonic vibrator, suitable for helium-bath cryostats at temperatures $\sim 2$\,K, high-Q piezo transducers allow application of large-amplitude vibrations inside a $^3$He-$^4$He dilution refrigerator at temperatures down to 0.1\,K and lower.
+Unlike the method \cite{Lathrop} utilizing vibrations from a powerful room-temperature ultrasonic vibrator, suitable for helium-bath cryostats at temperatures $\sim 2$\,K, high-Q piezo transducers allow application of large-amplitude vibrations inside a $^3$He-$^4$He dilution refrigerator at temperatures down to 0.1\,K and lower.

 Compared to excimers, these particles are much brighter even though they require much lower light intensities for the excitation of fluorescence.
-For illumination, we used laser light of wavelength 532\,nm and power $\sim 100$\,mW, since with higher intensities a temperature gradient in the cell would induce a current of the normal component (counterflow), which in turn caused a horizontal drift of particles towards the exit window.
+For illumination, we used laser light of wavelength 532\,nm and power $\sim 100$\,mW, since with higher intensities a temperature gradient in the cell would induce a horizontal current of the normal component (counterflow), which in turn caused a horizontal drift of particles towards the exit window.
+This temperature gradient was likely caused by stray illumination light arriving at the rim of the entry window.
+Future improvements will incorporate a mask, blocking off all stray light around the central rectangular region of the otherwise elliptical laser sheet.
+This will also assure a more uniform illumination of particles across all the imaged region.
+Additionally, an immersion heater could be placed around the outer window to allow the temperature gradient to be varied in a controlled way (including compensating for the nuisance temperature gradient if necessary).

-To automatically track trajectories of particles (Particle Tracking Velocimetry, PTV), an algorithm was developed which detects the centers of bright spots in the images and links them from frame to frame -- along with several methods of protection from the background noise and erroneous linking.
-This algorithm, along with the detailed analysis of the different types of trajectories listed below, will be described in forthcoming publications.